After a diagnosis of breast cancer

-Breast cancer is the most common cancer in Australian women (after non-melanoma skin cancer), with 4,465 new cases diagnosed in 2011.
+Breast cancer is the most common cancer in Australian women (after non-melanoma skin cancer), with 17,354 women diagnosed in 2016.
 Although rare, breast cancer can also affect men.
 Early breast cancer can be treated successfully and for most women breast cancer will not come back after treatment.

 How is breast cancer treated?

 The type of treatment you are offered will depend on your situation and the type of breast cancer you have, how far it has spread, your general health and personal preferences.
 Although nearly all treatments have side-effects, most can be effectively managed.
 Ask your doctor what side effects to expect and how best to manage them.

 Breast conserving surgery removes the breast cancer and a small area of healthy tissue around it.
 This procedure can also be called a lumpectomy, wide local excision or complete local excision.
 Breast conserving surgery plus radiation therapy is recommended for women diagnosed with early breast cancer.
 A mastectomy is the surgical removal of the whole breast affected by cancer.
 It is generally recommended if the cancer is large compared to the breast.
 If you are considering breast reconstruction discuss this with your doctor before your surgery.

 In most cases breast surgery also involves the removal of one or more lymph nodes in the armpit, to test whether the breast cancer cells have spread.